 Guardianship (Vilaya) - Concept of guardianship in Islam.
 Appointment of guardian.
-Their kinds age of majority, disqualification of guardian, guardianship of property.
-Power of guardian to despose of to purchase and to alienate the immovable property of the miner.
+Their kinds age of majority, disqualification

 Maintenance (Nafaqa)- Introduction, definition and quran decree regarding maintenance, Person entitled to maintenance.
 Relevent provision of Muslim women (Protection of right on divorce) Act 1986.